SSBUTrainingGrounds/Tabuu-3.0/README.md

 The full list of commands with an explanation on how to use them can be found within the [CommandList.md](https://github.com/sonnenbankpimp/Tabuu-3.0-Bot/blob/main/CommandList.md) file.

 ##  Running the bot
-Since this bot is only intended to be used on the SSBU Training Grounds Discord Server, this means that you cannot invite the bot to your own server.
-Plus there are lots of hardcoded values specific to this server found in the code.
-These include all references to guilds, channels, roles, etc. You get the idea.
+Since this bot is only intended to be used on the SSBU Training Grounds Discord Server, this means that you cannot just invite the bot to your own server.

+However, you can clone this repository and run the bot yourself, if you want to.
+First, you need to install at least Python 3.8 or newer and the latest version of the [discord.py](https://github.com/Rapptz/discord.py) alpha, as well as the other packages listed in the requirements.txt file.
+Then you need to create and host your own Discord Application.
+This bot needs a lot of server-specific IDs to function properly, so you need to modify the `/utils/ids.py` file with the unique IDs of your servers/channels/roles (Note: If you want the Mee6 leaderboard of your server instead of the Training Grounds one, you need to change that too, in the `/cogs/mee6api.py` file).
+You may also want to delete the examples in the files in the `/json/` directory, but that is not required at all.
-If you decide that for some reason you do want to run the bot yourself you will need to create and host your own Discord Application and modify these values I talked about above manually in the code, as well as create a file named token.txt in the /files/ directory with your discord bot token.
+For the last step you need to create a file named `token.txt` in the `/files/` directory and paste your discord bot token into it, and you're done!
-Also please make sure you have at least Python 3.8 installed and the latest version of the [discord.py](https://github.com/Rapptz/discord.py) alpha.